Inhalt der Visitenkarte

 - Model-data merging techniques.
 Sometimes, the physically meaningful parameters do not control the available data directly, but through their influence on some state variables of a differential equation system.
 These typically model reactive-diffusion-advection processes or Lotka-Volterra-like dynamic systems.
 Bayesian analysis offers a framework to understand the relations between the several parameters, state variables and data.
 Parameters can be estimated from available data (calibration), concurrent alternative models can be ranked in their goodness of fit (validation) and predicted state variables can be perturbed to fit the data (assimilation).
 Most often, these systems are regionalized, thus requiring geostatistical tools in several intermediate steps.
 Current research along this line relates to the establishment of physically sound minerals processing forecasting models, in multi-point simulation algorithms for complex data types under known physical regimes (i.e. sedimentation processes), and in resource model updating methods.

 - R programming.
 R is a multi-platform, free and open source statistical environment that has become a sort of de facto standard in Statistics.
-We have been working since 2003 in a package for compositional analysis (called compositions), and are dealing now with geostatistical applications (with a new package gmGeostats), latent variable models, grainsize distributions applications and textural analysis.
+We have been working since 2003 in a package for compositional analysis (called compositions), and are dealing now with geostatistical applications (with the package gmGeostats), latent variable models, grainsize distributions applications and textural analysis.
 Userfriendlyness of these R packages is also a line of work.
 Currently, taylored packages for the analysis of geometallurgical data (particle based measurements as MLA, QUEMSCAN; bulk measurements as XRD, XRF, AES, OES; spot measurements as EPMA, LAICPMS; geometallurgical tests, etc) is being developed.